-The San Francesco church had been built in the 13th century in a Romanesque gothic style of architecture.
+The San Francesco church was built in the 13th century in a Romanesque gothic style of architecture.
 The church had once been used as a stable by the Napoleonic troops and had been renovated later.
 Inside the church is a single nave and five chapels.
-There is a beautiful fresco on the left wall which shows the Saint and had been made in the 13th century.
-The Grand Chapel inside the church has a large painting which should Four Evangelists and a beautiful Madonna with Child and the Seven Saints which had been done by Tommaso da Modena in the 14th century.
+There is a beautiful fresco on the left wall which shows the Saint and was made in the 13th century.
+The Grand Chapel inside the church has a large painting which shows Four Evangelists and a beautiful Madonna with Child and the Seven Saints which was done by Tommaso da Modena in the 14th century.

-Palazzo dei Podesta is one of the most beautiful palaces in Treviso and had been built in the 15th century.
+Palazzo del Podestà is one of the most beautiful palaces in Treviso and was built in the 15th century.
 The palace is located in Piazza dei Signori.

-The San Nicolo church has been built in a unique mix of French gothic and Venetian Romanesque elements.
+The San Niccolò church was built in a unique mix of French gothic and Venetian Romanesque elements.
 Inside the church is a single nave and two aisles along with five apsed chapels.
 There are beautiful frescoes inside made by Tommaso da Modena which depict various saints.
 The fresco of Saint Christopher on the east side of the church is also quite noteworthy.

 The cathedral or Duomo of Treviso is one of the most important religious buildings in the city.
 The cathedral has been dedicated to Saint Peter.
-On the location there had been a small church which had been built during the Roman times, after that a crypt and the Chapels of Malchiostro and Santissimo had been added to it in the 16th century.
-Over the years several renovations had been made to the original edifice.
+On the location there had been a small church which was built during the Roman times, after that a crypt and the Chapels of Malchiostro and Santissimo were added to it in the 16th century.
+Over the years several renovations have been made to the original edifice.
 Inside the cathedral are beautiful artworks by Titian and II Pordenone.
 There are seven domes on the cathedral.

-Piazza Rinaldi is a beautiful piazza and houses three palaces that had belonged to the famous Rinald family.
-The first palace had been built in the12th century, the second one has very unique arches in the loggia and had been built in the 15th century and the third one had been built in the 18th century.
+Piazza Rinaldi is a beautiful piazza and houses three palaces that belonged to the famous Rinald family.
+The first palace was built in the12th century, the second one has very unique arches in the loggia and was built in the 15th century and the third one was built in the 18th century.

 Stay and Accommodation